 - Children must be signed-in by guardian via the Procare App on their phone of tablet on the kiosk upon arrival.
-Children must be escorted by the parent/guardian into the appropriate classroom, and assisted in washing hands, and arrival routines.
-Unaccompanied children will not be allowed into the ELC.
+Children must be escorted by the parent/guardian into the classroom, and assisted in washing hands, and arrival routines.
+Unaccompanied children will not be allowed into the classroom.
 Make sure the classroom teacher is aware your child is being dropped off. - We ask that any adult dropping off or picking up a child please refrain from talking on a cell phone.
-Center staff uses this time to speak with parents about important issues and we need your full attention. - Please do not allow your child to come into the center with any outside food, drink or toys.
-If your child sleeps with a stuffed toy for comfort, one may be brought to be used at rest time only. - If a child has an appointment it is required that children not be dropped off between 12:00-2:00pm as this is a disruption of the children's nap-time routine.
+Staff uses this time to speak with parents about important issues and we need your full attention. - Please do not allow your child to come into the center with any outside toys.
+If your child sleeps with a stuffed toy for comfort, one may be brought to be used at rest time only.